IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 of the standard IEEE tag.

 The EDSA tag is 8 octets.
-It contains a programmable Ethernet type, two reserved bytes (always 0), and a standard DSA tag.
+It contains a programmable Ethernet type, two reserved octets (always 0), and a standard DSA tag.

          7   6   5   4   3   2   1   0
        .   .   .   .   .   .   .   .   .